zonneplan/KiBot/README.md

       * Valid keys:
         - **`output`**: [string='%f-%i%I%v.%x'] Filename for the output (%i=diff, %x=pdf).
 Affected by global options.
         - `add_link_id`: [boolean=false] When enabled we create a symlink to the output file with a name that contains the git hashes involved in the comparison.
+If you plan to compress the output don't forget to disable the `follow_links` option.
         - `cache_dir`: [string=''] Directory to cache the intermediate files.
 Leave it blank to disable the cache.
         - `diff_mode`: [string='red_green'] [red_green,stats] In the `red_green` mode added stuff is green and red when removed.
                        The `stats` mode is used to meassure the amount of difference.
 In this mode all